alecchendev/alecchendev.github.io/main/advice.md

 I will most certainly update this permanently rough draft, so check back here periodically!

+The text below is more targeted towards my younger sisters and is more specific to navigating the next 4 years of their lives.
+For general life/happiness/etc. I've been reading Bertrand Russell's *Conquest of Happiness* recently and besides some slightly outdated references/views, I would say this book in combination with stoicism and minimalism articulate very well the greater portion of my personal philosophy.

 ### Academics

 How to make the most of your education